ARTICLE I - NAME

 Section 6.
 Duties.

-- E. Treasurer.
-Shall be bonded and responsible for receiving, processing, and depositing funds in a numbered account in an approved financial institution, and for distribution of all funds for the Association.
-The Executive Board shall designate at least one (1) other elected officer to co-sign all checks in excess of $3,000.
-Treasurer shall prepare quarterly financial statements for the members of the Executive Board and present a written financial report at the annual conference or business meeting.
-Shall forward membership renewal and application forms to the Membership Chair.
-Shall ensure that a federal income tax return is filed annually and that the Association’s books are audited at least once every two years by an independent auditor approved by the Executive Board.
-More frequent audits may be conducted at the discretion of the Executive Board.
+- G. Treasurer: Shall be bonded and responsible for receiving, processing, and depositing funds in a numbered account in an approved financial institution, and for distribution of all funds for the association.
+It is preferred that the person holding this position reside in a location that has a physical location of the associations approved financial institution.
+The executive board shall designate at least one (1) other elected officer to co-sign all checks in excess of $3,000.
+The treasurer shall prepare quarterly financial statements for the members of the executive board and present a written financial report at the annual conference or business meeting.
+Shall forward membership renewal and application forms to the membership chair.
+Shall ensure that a federal income tax return is filed annually and that the association’s books are audited at least once every two years by an independent auditor approved by the executive board.
+More frequent audits may be conducted at the discretion of the executive board.
+Shall serve on the conference oversight committee.
+Shall perform such other duties as prescribed by these bylaws or assigned by the executive board from time to time.

-- F. Parliamentarian.
-A Parliamentarian shall be appointed by the Executive Board at the first meeting of the newly elected board and shall serve as a non-voting advisor and consultant to the Executive Board, delegates, and the members on matters of parliamentary procedure for the term of the Board.
+- A. Parliamentarian: A parliamentarian shall be appointed by the executive board at the first meeting of the newly elected board and shall serve as a non-voting advisor and consultant to the executive board, delegates, and the members on matters of parliamentary procedure for the term of the board.
+Works closely with the bylaw committee when changes are proposed by the executive board or association membership.
+Shall maintain a membership with a national/international parliamentarians association.
+Shall be and remain familiar with “Robert’s Rules of Order, Newly Revised,” the association’s chosen parliamentary authority.

 ARTICLE V - MEETINGS